mahmood-ghaem/Everyday-Thoughts/README.md

 On this page, I will post the topics I deal with and work on them as a developer and administrator of office automation.

+## May 2021

+#### Globalization and Localization in ASP.NET Core
+I'm trying to learn how to create a multilingual web application?

+#### Add event in Outlook calander from ASP.NET app.

 ## June 2021

 #### Create WordPress Plugin